-4These papers consider nested CES preferences which exogenously fixes the rate of intra-firm cannibalization implying trade has no impact on innovation through the cannibalization channel.
+4These papers consider nested CES preferences which exogenously fixes the rate of intra-firm cannibalization implying trade has no impact on innovation through cannibalization.
 Similarly, related work on quality underlines differences in the costs of upgrading quality and productivity (e.g. Kugler and Verhoogen 2007, Hallak and Sivadasan 2006).